 There are seven components of the care homes framework:

 Older people living with frailty are the highest users of services across health and social care and have the highest levels of emergency admissions to hospital.
 Yet with greater use of anticipatory care (also known as proactive care), we can identify patients at risk of hospital admission in future, and support them before things go wrong.
-Anticipatory care will help people to live well and independently for longer through proactive care for those at high risk of worsening health outcomes.
+Anticipatory care will help people to live well and independently for longer through proactive care.
 For anticipatory care to succeed, we need to understand the housebound population better and use those insights to provide more personalised approaches.

 Anticipatory care would be provided by teams of professionals such as community matrons, nurses, physiotherapists, occupational therapists, pharmacists and social workers working together, ensuring the right support at the right time.
 The programme is at an early stage in Derbyshire, with initial discussions and plans being progressed.